abhinavsharma629/Location-Api-GeoDjango/README.md

 ### Installation
+    To upload data in database use postgres import method for uploading a large csv file.
+    Then visit the /addPoint Url to store geometry representation of the data.
+    Then use other end-points.
     To run the tests you have to first create a geospatial database with postgis extention enabled, and then run the tests.